Seahawks re-sign tight end Tyrone Swoopes, safety Adrian Colbert to practice squad

-I The Seahawks on Tuesday signed two former members of their 53-man roster in recent seasons — tight end Tyrone Swoopes and safety Adrian Colbert — to their practice squad.
+The Seahawks on Tuesday signed two former members of their 53-man roster in recent seasons — tight end Tyrone Swoopes and safety Adrian Colbert — to their practice squad.

 Seattle had two openings on the 10-man practice squad after making several moves late last week, including promoting tight end Jacob Hollister and guard Jordan Roos from the practice squad.